Editors in chief :

 Claire Loake, Moulton College.

-Claire is a librarian at Moulton College and a CILIP mentor.
+Claire is a Chartered Librarian working in Further Education.
 Follow her on Twitter.

 Rebecca Wray, University of Bath.